 No. The City does not allow individuals to cut or load.

 The street trees in the City of Sheboygan are an important part of the Urban Forest.
 The Urban Forest provides a multitude of aesthetic, economic, and environmental benefits to citizens, businesses, and visitors.
 The overall monetary value of the Urban Forest is over a million dollars.
 The City of Sheboygan values every individual tree.
-The Forestry Divison's mission is to protect trees.
+The Forestry Division's mission is to protect trees.
 Trees are only removed when they pose a safety hazard.

 When a street tree is damaging a sidewalk this also creates a safety hazard.
 The City has a sidewalk program where it works with the residents to inspect damaged sidewalks.
 View the City of Sheboygan’s Sidewalk Program for more information.
 When a sidewalk is replaced the tree roots are cut 12” below the top edge of the concrete, this deters the tree roots from damaging the sidewalk in the future.
-Every time a City sidewalk is replaced due to tree root damage the City Forester.

 The City has a general policy that mandates that if the same tree has caused enough damage to the adjacent sidewalk where it needs to be replaced a third time then the City covers the entire cost of sidewalk replacement and they remove the tree.
 This is a very rare situation.